Tones

 Vietnamese checked sixth tone

-Remember that the checked sixth tone doesn’t need the glottal stop like the normal sixth tone because there is already a stop consonant (in fact, it would sound awkward to pronounce it with the glottal stop).
+Note that the checked sixth tone doesn’t need the glottal stop like the normal sixth tone because there is already a stop consonant (in fact, it would sound awkward to pronounce it with the glottal stop).

 Six or eight?